Celtic Connections 2020

 October 9th: Arrival in Ireland - Shannon to Galway

-Arrival in Shannon and let the games begin!
+Arrive in Shannon and let the games begin!
 We’ll hit the ground running and begin our adventure.
-Traveling through Ennis we head to the Cliffs of Moher where we will take in all the fresh air we can as we look out over the spectacular Wild Atlantic Way.
+Traveling through Ennis we head to the Cliffs of Moher.
+Here we will take in all the fresh air we can as we look out over the spectacular Wild Atlantic Way.
 From there, we travel through the Burren and learn about the ecology of this unique region.
 The Burren is a very special landscape and my hope is to explore it slowly and purposely.
-After filling your lungs with the freshest Atlantic air, we’ll move onto Galway, our home for the first two nights and host city to 2020 European city of culture.
+After filling your lungs, we’ll move onto Galway, our home for the first two nights and host city to 2020 European city of culture.
 You may be jet-lagged, but that won’t stop you!
 Trust me.

 October 10th: Connemara Full day